Castile and León

 GDP

-Castile and León’s labour market is slightly more sluggish than across the country as a whole.
-In December 2023, the number of registered workers affiliated to Social Security grew by 2.2% year-on-year (2.7% in Spain), mainly thanks to healthcare and education, and by 4.0% when compared to 2019 levels (vs. 7.4%).
-In turn, the unemployment rate in Q4 2023 was 9.5%, lower than it was at the end of 2019 (11.2%) and below the national average (11.8%).
+Castile and León’s labour market is slightly less buoyant than it is across the country as a whole.
+In 2023, the average number of registered workers affiliated to Social Security grew by 1.8% in the year (2.7% in Spain), picking up to 2.0% year-on-year In September (vs. 2.3%), mostly due to administrative activities, healthcare and education, whereas employment fell in agriculture.
+In turn, the unemployment rate in Q2 2024 stood at 9.8%, 1.5 points below the national average.

 Registered workers affiliated to Social Security